mssamhan31/Solar-Curtailment/CONTRIBUTING.md

 > When proposing a new feature, try to answer these three questions:
 > 1. Why is it important?
-> 2. What is the idea
+> 2. What is the idea?
 > 3. How does it work?

-> However, if it is not a major new feature, use pull request feature directly and add comments in the pull request.
+However, if it is not a major new feature, use pull request feature directly and add comments in the pull request.

 # Code review process
 The owner of this project is Baran who is assisted mainly by Samhan.
 Samhan will be the person mostly do the project.